 The developers of Debian and Ubuntu realized that the apt-key command has had flaws for a long time (see Security tracker: package apt and particularly CVE-2011–3374).
 While apt-key was not guaranteed to work people continue to use it, that’s why now this command line has been marked as deprecated (see Fully deprecate apt-key, schedule removal for Q2/2022 (ee284d59) · Commits · APT Developers / apt · GitLab) and will be deleted.
 Support for the function ends with Debian 11 (Bullseye) and Ubuntu 22.04 (Jammy Jellyfish).

-The problem is to move all tech ecosystems because numerous documentations or blog posts are not up-to-date on this aspect, even the tech giant like Google: Linux Software Repositories where the usage of apt-key is still referenced in July 2023.
+The problem is to move all tech ecosystems because numerous documentation or blog posts are not up-to-date on this aspect.
+Even tech giants like Google: Linux Software Repositories, where the usage of apt-key is still referenced in August 2023 (after the publication of this article in July 2023).
+After raising the alert, the correction was made in February 2024 (here).

 The home page of the Google Linux Software Repositories is not up-to-date with the usage of apt-key